 As a graduating Honors Scholar or University Scholar (required), you are encouraged to submit your thesis to UConn’s Digital Commons.
 This is in addition to the hard copy submission required by the Honors Program.

 Process for Submitting to Digital Commons

 - Create an account.
-Select the correct system: Honors Scholars submission or University Scholars submissions.
-If you would like to submit to both you must create two accounts and submit your work to both.
+Select the correct system: Honors Scholars submission system or University Scholars submission system.
+If you are a University Scholar and Honors Scholar and would like to submit to both, you must create two accounts and submit your work to both.

 Note: Within the account creation screen, for Institutional Affiliation: start typing “University of Connecticut” and then select the entry with your campus.

 - Prepare your submission.
 You should have the following information ready:

 - Your thesis/project in a PDF or Word document including a cover page with your name and thesis/project title

 - Your permanent email address—not your UConn email address